FC Wohlen

 FC Wohlen is a Swiss football club based in the town Wohlen in Canton Aargau.
-They play in the Swiss 1.
-Liga, the fourth tier of football in the country.
+They currently play in the 1.
+Liga Classic, the fourth tier of Swiss football.

 The club was founded in May 1904 and holds the honour of being the oldest football club in Switzerland that is not in a city.
 From 1930 to 1932 the team played in the Swiss Super League, the highest league in Switzerland, but mostly it has played in the 2nd or 3rd tiers.
 The greatest success of their recent history was their promotion to the Challenge League in 2002.
 In the autumn of 2004 they moved into their new stadium, Stadion Niedermatten.

 The most famous former player is Ciriaco Sforza.